urbyone/linuxlab/infra/part3/Part3.md

 terraform apply
 ```
 Wait for the deployment to complete successfully.
-Then we will retrieve some values from the **terraform outputs** that we will need to connect the server to the **Azure Storage** Account
+Then we will retrieve some values from the **terraform outputs** that we will need to connect the server to the **Azure Storage** account

 ```sh
 vm=$(terraform output -raw vm_ip_address)